ssh352/algotrading-SUM18/README.md

     5. You done bitch we outtie, use boto3 as u want
     4. See link below if confused
         https://boto3.readthedocs.io/en/latest/guide/quickstart.html#installation

+We are using C++11 (because Apple sucks and doesn't release updated compilers for Xcode) Have `/usr/local/include` set as an include path in the target settings, and `/usr/local/lib` as a lib path in the same place.
+List of dependencies (use `homebrew` to install)
+1. boost, specifically  `date_time`, `filesystem`, and `multiprecision`.
+The specific library files to link to (in the Build Phases tab of the target settings) are:
+    - `libboost_system-mt.dylib`, `libboost_system.dylib`, `libboost_filesystem-mt.dylib`, `libboost_filesystem.dylib`, `libboost_date_time.dylib`
+2. Armadillo linear algebra library.
+There are performance related compiler flags but we'll worry about those later.
+The specific library files to link are:
+    - `libarmadillo.8.60.0.dylib`, `Accelerate.framework`

 Credentials for AWS:
 general_credentials.csv contains the public and private api keys.